Last updated on February 6, 2024

 If you like walking, as I do, then winter is a beautiful time of year in Ireland.
 The mountainsides are brown and no longer green from the ferns and purple from the heather as in summer, but you have the landscape almost to yourself.
 I like it when it’s a bit quieter.
 Do you?

-However, I would definitely walk the long-distance trails in one piece, because it can be cold or wet and then you might not want to walk all day to get to the next accommodation you have booked.
+However, the long-distance trails can become challenging now, because it can be cold or wet and then you might not want to walk all day to get to the next accommodation you have booked.
 In addition, you don’t have light for as long in winter and you shouldn’t walk into the dark if you misjudge the distance.

 The better idea is star tours.
 Rent somewhere nice and do day hikes.
 You can adapt them if the weather is bad and have a city day or visit a castle (from the inside).